Glyphs & Relics

 BUSINESS

 The goal was to introduce a sustainable new economy layer with predictable monthly monetization, including a reliable store cadence for items tied to progression.
-The experience had to support multiple items per character, cross-character inventory management, and long-term decision-making without breaking player trust.

 UX